 Richmond blends historic charm with modern urban growth, offering a mix of walkable districts, suburban pockets, and riverfront communities.
 Each area feels distinct, which makes neighborhood selection especially important.

-If you’re planning where to live in Richmond, factors like proximity to Downtown, access to I-95 and I-64, and nearby hubs like VCU or Shockoe Bottom can shape your daily lifestyle.
+If you’re looking for the best neighborhoods in Richmond, factors like proximity to Downtown, access to I-95 and I-64, and nearby hubs like VCU or Shockoe Bottom can shape your daily lifestyle.

 Many residents choose neighborhoods here based on lifestyle preference — whether that’s historic character, affordability, or access to jobs.